icco/resume/resume.md

 #### Camp Counselor - Summer 2002, 2003 and 2004

 I was in charge of four staff members and responsible for planning the activities behind and maintaining the entire Nature area at camp, with an average of about 200 kids every week for seven weeks per summer.
 I also taught a variety of merit badge classes to children ages ten to eighteen.

+### County of Sonoma ISD, Santa Rosa CA

+#### Intern - June 2005 – September 2005

+I worked building websites, maintaining computer labs, and building a small ASP application that was used to view server availability for the entire county.